kevinyswong/kevinyswong.github.io/index.md

   <br>

-  Speaking plainly again and returning to the second point mentioned earlier, I agree that gender is performative, but there is a limit.
+  Speaking plainly, I agree that gender is performative, but there is a limit.
 In our present political climate, gender issues loom large and occupy a clamoring presence, but academically and intellectually, the premise is rather mundane.
-That a convention is constructed does not immediately imply it is false and trifling;
-  as true as gender is constructed and performative, so are personalities, cultural inculcations, social conventions, linguistic norms, monetary exchange.
+  That a convention is constructed does not immediately imply it is false and trifling; as true as gender is constructed and performative, so are personalities, cultural inculcations, social conventions, linguistic norms, monetary exchange.
 To reveal that gender is performative is scarcely innovative.
 Beauvoir herself writes of the female role as a social construction in THE SECOND SEX:
   <blockquote>
   One is not born, but rather becomes, woman.
 No biological, psychic, or economic destiny defines the figure that the human female takes on in society; it is